Steering Committee

 Roles:

-Management team: formed by the chair and the secretary.
+Management Team: formed by the chair and the secretary.
 Responsible for ensuring the committee functions smoothly and achieves its goals.

 The social media team is responsible for the outreach of the community, by tweeting, emailing as well as updating the website.
 Social media officers will announce new initiatives, conferences, papers and jobs that are relevant for the PAASTA community.
 They will also be responsible for maintaining the YouTube channel of the community.

-The engagement officers are responsible for coming up with new initiatives (projects, summer schools, outreach activities, etc.) and propose them to the community.
+The event and engagement officers are responsible for coming up with new initiatives (projects, summer schools, outreach activities, etc.) and propose them to the community.
 They will also oversee ongoing initiatives and provide support for them to reach their goals.
 They will ensure that the initiative is known in the community, as well as outside the community together with the media team.
 As well as suggesting potential funding sources for the initiative, by engaging with the treasurer team.

-Support team
+Support Team

 In contrast to the other roles in the steering committee, the support team does not have a single defined task.
 Instead, its primary role is to support the other members of the steering committee where necessary in case of increased workload.